Wind Assisted ships Retrofit Market Soars as Shipping Industry Embraces Sustainable Solutions

-The wind-assist retrofit market is rapidly growing as the shipping industry adopts wind propulsion systems.
-With nearly 100 installations almost done, the sector is set for major improvements in sustainability and efficiency, driven by regulations and technological advancements.
+The wind-assist retrofit market for wind assisted ships is rapidly growing as the shipping industry adopts wind propulsion systems.
+With nearly 100 installations nearing completion, the sector is poised for major improvements in sustainability and efficiency, driven by regulations and technological advancements.

 The shipping industry is nearing 100 installations of wind propulsion systems.